Francisco Javier Clavijero: Legacy

-Father Francisco Javier Clavijero died in Bologna April 2, 1787, at 4 in the afternoon.
-He was 56 years of age.
-He did not live to see the publication of Historia de la Antigua o Baja California.
+Father Francisco Javier Clavijero died in Bologna on April 2, 1787, at 4 in the afternoon.
+He was 55 years of age.
+He did not live to see the publication of Historia de la Antigua o Baja California, which was published two years later in Venice.

 On August 5, 1970, the remains of Father Clavijero were repatriated to Veracruz, the place of his birth.
 They were received with the honors due to an illustrious son.
 He is now interred in the Rotonda de los Personajes Ilustres in the Pantheon Dolores in Mexico City.

 Schools, libraries, botanical gardens, avenues and parks throughout the Republic of Mexico have been named for him, including: